China and the U.S. produce more impactful AI research when collaborating together

 \section{Discussion}

-Our study belongs to a growing body of work that focuses on AI bibliometrics.
+Our study contributes to a growing body of work that focuses on AI bibliometrics.
 For example, Frank et al.~\cite{frank2019evolution} examined research that interacts with AI using the MAG dataset to identify disciplines frequently citing or cited by AI papers.
 Similarly, Tran et al.~\cite{tran2019global} examined AI dynamics in medicine, analyzing diseases most frequently studied most and least in AI using the Web of Science.
-Martínez-Plumed et al.~\cite{martinez2021research} identified the research communities most likely to advance the state of the art in AI using Papers With Code---a repository of AI benchmarks along with their associated papers.
+Martínez-Plumed et al.~\cite{martinez2021research} identified research communities most likely to advance the state of the art in AI using Papers With Code---a repository of AI benchmarks along with their associated papers.
 In related research, Tang et al.~\cite{tang2020pace} gained insight into how the pace of AI innovations has changed over the past years by analyzing preprints on arXiv.org.
 Klinger et al.~\cite{klinger2021deep} identified the AI subfields most involved in the development of Explainable AI---an area of research that focuses on making AI-based decisions more understandable to humans using bibliometric data from Scopus.
-Finally, Stathoulopoulos and Mateos-Garcia probed gender differences in the authorship of AI papers\cite{stathoulopoulos2019gender}.
-Despite these various topics, international collaborations in general and U.S.- China collaborations in particular have not been examined to date.
+Finally, Stathoulopoulos and Mateos-Garcia probed gender differences in the authorship of AI papers \cite{stathoulopoulos2019gender}.
+Despite the number and variety of these analyses, U.S.-China collaborations in the field of AI have not been closely examined to date.
 Our study fills this gap in the literature, by examining the migration of AI scientists from one country to the other, and by analyzing the impact of AI papers resulting from collaborations between the two countries.